 Marketable securities.
 The Company considers all highly liquid investments with maturities greater than 90 days when purchased to be marketable securities.
-At December 31, 2020, the Company's marketable securities consisted of bank time deposits with original maturities ranging from 180 days to 12 months and were primarily located at investment grade rated banks in China.
+At December 31, 2021, the Company's marketable securities consisted of bank time deposits with original maturities ranging from 180 days to 12 months and were primarily located at investment grade rated banks in China.

 Inventory valuation.
-Inventories are carried at lower of cost and net realizable value.
-Cost is determined on the last-in, first-out (LIFO) method for a majority of the Company's domestic inventories, which comprised 67 percent and 65 percent of the Company's total inventory at December 31, 2020 and 2019, respectively.
+Inventories are carried at lower of cost or net realizable value.
+Cost is determined on the last-in, first-out (LIFO) method for a majority of the Company's domestic inventories, which comprised 64 percent and 67 percent of the Company's total inventory at December 31, 2021 and 2020, respectively.
 Inventories of foreign subsidiaries, the remaining domestic inventories and supplies were determined using the first-in, first-out (FIFO) method.